edward9503/CURM1.0_Robothon2023/report/README.md

 ```
 python vision/src/screen_perception.py
 ```
-Finally, run the task planning and execution:
+Finally, run the task planning and execution, which includes activate the low-level control loop of the robot arms and the dual grippers.
 ```
-XXX (to be implemented)
+rosrun rosserial_arduino rosserial.py [port_name]
 ```